zendesk/racecar/README.md

 You may wish to tolerate more than one failed probe run to accommodate for environmental variance and clock changes.

-See the [Configuration section](https://github.com/zendesk/racecar#configuration) for the various ways the liveness probe can be configured, environment variables being one option.
+The [Configuration section](https://github.com/zendesk/racecar#configuration) for the various ways the liveness probe can be configured.
+(We recommend environment variables).

-Here is an example Kubernetes liveness probe configuration:
+##### Slow racecar.rb / racecar.yml?
+Skip config files!

+If your config files need to do something expensive, such as load Rails, you can enable `RACECAR_LIVENESS_PROBE_SKIP_CONFIG_FILES`.
+The liveness probe command will then skip loading your configuration and execute quickly.

+Most other configuration values can be set via the environment, we recommend you do this for liveness probe settings.

+##### Example Kubernetes Configuration

 ```yaml
 apiVersion: apps/v1